 Atmosphere

 There is nothing glamourous about Portrush but it provides good old-fashioned fun while not taking itself too seriously.
+It’s a fun place for a weekend visit in the summer but we definitely would give it a miss during the dreary winter months.

 Things to do in Portrush